Rusadir: Punic town

-Rusadir was established as a Phoenician colony along the trading route between Phoenicia and the Strait of Gibraltar, itself guarded by the colonies of Tinga (Tangier), Abyla (Ceuta), Kart (San Roque), and Gadir (Cadiz).
+Rusadir was established as a Phoenician colony along the trading route between Phoenicia and the Strait of Gibraltar, itself guarded by the colonies of Tinga (Tangier), Abyla (Ceuta), Kart (San Roque), and Gadir (Cádiz).
 Like other outposts in the West, Rusadir eventually fell under Carthaginian dominion.

 Mauretanian town

 After Carthage's defeat in the Punic Wars, Rusadir passed into the control of the Roman client state Mauretania.
 It minted its own bronze coins, with Punic text and a bearded head (possibly Baal Hammon) obverse and a bee between ears of wheat reverse.